Unipotent linear suspensions of free groups: Introduction

-Our version of reducibility in $\out{F_n}$ therefore occurs when the suspension of an automrophism is relatively hyperbolic and the irreducible components are isomorphic to suspensions of polynomially growing automorphisms of subgroups (in fact free factors) of $F_n$.
+Our version of reducibility in $\out{F}$ therefore occurs when the suspension of an automorphism is relatively hyperbolic and the irreducible components are isomorphic to suspensions of polynomially growing automorphisms of subgroups of $F$.
 The failure of semisimplicity comes from the fact that in the general relatively hyperbolic case, the whole group cannot be fully constituted from these irreducible components.
 What this means is that to solve the conjugacy problem for reducible automorphisms it is not enough to simply to solve the conjugacy problem for the polynomially growing restrictions, we also need to take into account the substantial interactions of our irreducible components with the ambient group.

-A recurrent theme in relative hyperbolicity is the successful reductions of global algortihmic problems to algorithmic problems in parabolic subgroups and in \cite{dahmani_touikan_reducing_2021} the authors give a complete set of extra algorithmic problems that need to be solved in the irreducible components in order to determine the conjugacy of two reducible automorphisms.
-In this paper we show how to solve these problems for the base case of suspensions of unipotent linearly growing automorphisms, thus overcoming the failure of semisimplicity in $\out{F_n}$, and as an immediate consequence of \cite{dahmani_touikan_reducing_2021} we get
+A recurrent theme in relative hyperbolicity is the successful reductions of global algorithmic problems to algorithmic problems in parabolic subgroups and in \cite{dahmani_touikan_reducing_2021} the authors give a complete set of extra algorithmic problems that need to be solved in the irreducible components in order to determine the conjugacy of two reducible automorphisms.
+In this paper we show how to solve these problems for the base case of suspensions of unipotent linearly growing automorphisms, thus overcoming the failure of semisimplicity in $\out{F}$, and as an immediate consequence of \cite{dahmani_touikan_reducing_2021} and the main results of this paper we get

-\begin{thm} If $F$ is a finitely generated free group, Dehn's Conjugacy Problem in $\out F$ among outer-automorphisms whose polynomial part is unipotent linear, is algorithmically solvable. \end{thm} The authors take this opportunity to express their hope that this first step will be successfully followed by the study of suspensions of automorphisms with higher degrees of polynomial growth with the final goal of a complete solution to the conjugacy problem in $\out{F_n}.$
+\begin{thm} Let $F$ be a finitely generated free group.
+Dehn's Conjugacy Problem in $\out F$ among exponentially growing outer automorphisms whose polynomial growth part is unipotent linear is algorithmically solvable. \end{thm} The authors take this opportunity to express their hope that this first step will be successfully followed by the study of suspensions of automorphisms with higher degrees of polynomial growth with the final goal of a complete solution to the conjugacy problem in $\out{F}$.